-Earthquake is discussed above, but is primarily focused on the vulnerability of buildings and people from earthquake shaking.
+Earthquake is discussed in Chapter 4.3.9 of the Base Plan, but is primarily focused on the vulnerability of buildings and people from earthquake shaking.
 This section deals with a secondary hazard associated with earthquake - the possible collapse of structural integrity of the ground underneath liquefaction prone areas.
 In Sacramento County, two of these areas have been identified: downtown Sacramento and the Delta area, which could lead to a possible collapse of delta levees and any above ground structures.
 While this levee failure differs from the levee failure discussion below which generally focuses on levee failure due to high water conditions or other types of structural failure, the resulting impacts would be similar and include those related to a large flood event.
+Should the pump systems and levees fail, flooding could be significant throughout the District.